 Good for: Those who want ample journaling space and mothers who don’t want to feel the pressure of a father being mentioned throughout.

+Why it’s great: This journal is all about firsts.
+Any parent can tell you how incredible those first moments are and how exciting it is to capture those initial milestones.
 This book provides writing prompts and space to note whatever you’re experiencing flexibly.
 You can use its guide or checklist to remember appointments and make to-do lists.
 There’s also a self-care checklist!
 It’ll help you brainstorm names, nursery themes, and still have room for scrapbooking.

 This journal ties it all together with incredible art that brings to life relatable quotes, weekly prompts, and facts and advice about the growing newborn.